prbaron/Twitter-Bootstrap-snippets/Readme.md

 # Twitter Bootstrap snippets

-Twitter bootstrap snippets is a collection of snippets or clips (depending on the editor) to help web developers coding much faster with Twitter bootstrap.
+Twitter bootstrap snippets is a collection of snippets or clips (depending on the editor) to help web developers code much faster with Twitter bootstrap.

 It contains the HTML markup of all elements of Twitter Bootstrap.